sudoercat/nova_encryption/README.md

 ███████╗██║ ╚████║╚██████╗██║  ██║   ██║   ██║        ██║   ██║╚██████╔╝██║ ╚████║
 ╚══════╝╚═╝  ╚═══╝ ╚═════╝╚═╝  ╚═╝   ╚═╝   ╚═╝        ╚═╝   ╚═╝ ╚═════╝ ╚═╝  ╚═══╝
 </pre>
+Nova encryption is a homemade encryption tool by a rainbow table
 </div>